shijiexu09/DIDL/readme.md

 dive into deep learning
-Course Notes
+JUST DO IT